tonyluocpu/File-Reader-For-AI-MCP-Server-/README.md

 A Model Context Protocol (MCP) server that enables AI assistants to read and extract content from Microsoft Word documents (.docx files).
 This server is particularly useful for analyzing writing styles, extracting text content, and processing documents for AI-assisted writing tasks.

+## Why This Tool Exists

+**AI assistants (LLMs) cannot directly read Microsoft Word documents.** They can only process plain text, markdown, and a few other formats.
+This MCP server bridges that gap by:

+- **Converting Word documents to readable text** that AI can understand
+- **Preserving document structure** (paragraphs, tables, formatting)
+- **Enabling AI analysis** of Word documents for writing assistance, content review, and more

 ## Features

 - 📄 **Read Word Documents**: Extract text content from .docx files